Dermatitis Relief For Dog: Tips Every Owner Should Know

 Flea Allergy Dermatitis (FAD)

-Even one flea bite can trigger an extreme allergic reaction in sensitive dogs.
-The skin around the tail, lower back, and thighs becomes red, itchy, and inflamed.
-At Ozark Dog Farm, I saw countless cases where owners insisted their dog “didn’t have fleas,” yet a single bite had caused weeks of misery.
+Highly sensitive dogs can have a severe allergic reaction to even a single flea bite.
+The skin around the legs, tail, and lower back turns red, itchy, and swollen.
+At Ozark Dog Farm, I saw many cases of dog owners who said their dog “didn’t have fleas,” yet a single bite left the dog miserable for weeks.

 Contact Dermatitis